 Want to try something entertaining that boosts learning without using more screen time?
 It’s something you may already be doing yourself but have yet to try with kids.
 You can do this while out and about, on long trips or even short trips in the car.
 We’re talking about podcasts.

 Many of us adults enjoy listening to podcasts, so why not get your children to join?
 Podcasts for children have seen massive growth; a 2019 study by Edison Research found that podcast listening had increased 48 per cent among Americans aged 12-24.
 Further, there are now quality podcasts, covering all manner of subjects, made for (and some even by) children.

 Podcasts to Enjoy With Your Children

 We are by no means suggesting podcasts should replace books.
 But listening to podcasts may well encourage your child to read more.
 Some teachers even use podcasts in the classroom.
 There are podcasts for kids that involve learning, relaxing, calming down and even meditating.

-What do you get if you take a group of world-class actors, comedians and musicians and ask them to turn stories written by kids into comedy sketches and musical theater?
+What do you get if you take a group of world-class actors, comedians and musicians and ask them to turn stories written by kids into comedy sketches and musical theatre?
 So, the answer is a whole lot of fun… https://www.storypirates.com/podcast